 Georgian agriculture has also gone through a process of technological change, triggering, among other things, a gradual masculinization of the ‘plow mother’ profession.
 This change was more pronounced in the lowlands, where the heavy plough was particularly useful.
 Yet, Georgian women continued to play a key role in Georgian agriculture and society.
 Too often in Georgia’s turbulent history men were called upon to defend (and die for) their homeland, leaving it up to the women to produce food, raise children, and, ultimately, ensure the Georgian nation’s survival.

 THE WAY FORWARD: EDUCATING FUTURE (FEMALE) LEADERS

-According to the 2013 count by GeoStat, the number of male-headed households is approximately twice as high as woman-headed households in Georgia’s rural areas.
-Less than one third (about 30%) of Georgian farms were headed be women in 2012, 2 percentage points less than in 2009.
-Thus, instead of advancing we are going back.
+According to the 2013 count by GeoStat, the number of male-headed households is approximately twice as high as women-headed households in Georgia’s rural areas.
+Less than one third (about 30%) of Georgian farms were headed by women in 2012, 2 percentage points less than in 2009.
+Thus, instead of advancing, we are going back.

 It goes without saying that donor-financed projects, such as ENPARD, could greatly benefit by incorporating lessons learned from state-of-the-art development research on gender mainstreaming.
 For instance, female participation in the coop movement could be boosted by evidence on the success of women-led farms and farmer organizations.
 Women could be targeted with scholarships to acquire relevant managerial skills.
 Finally, female participation in the governance of coops could also be made a criterion for technical support and grants.